karthikstar/codeexp_team26/README.md

-# My NS Buddy - By Team 26 Deniserocks
+# My NS Buddy - By Cat 1 Team 26 Deniserocks

 ## Information
 My NS Buddy aims to be the one-stop lifestyle app for NSMen and NSFs, to bring about greater convenience and flexibiltiy to their lives while keeping their fitness on track.